FlorianBrnrd/aura-data-processing/readme.md

 This repository contains the source code for the companion web-app of the following paper:

-## AURA: Automated Universal RNAscope®️ Analysis for high-throughput applications.
+## AURA: Automated Universal RNA in situ Analysis for high-throughput applications.

 ### Authors